Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Protect Bees from Mosquito Spraying

 Covering beehives is one of the most common ways beekeepers protect beehives from pesticide spraying.
 Though it is not always effective, it may be the only option when you know aerial spraying is scheduled.

-Beekeepers can cover their hives with wet burlap, cotton, or similar material.
-This is to keep the bees from foraging and the wet material can assist in helping keep the hive cool.
+At dusk, once all the bees are in – cover the hives with wet burlap, cotton, or similar material.
+This is to keep the bees from foraging and the wet material can assist in helping keep the beehive cool

 Plastic can be draped over the hives if the entrance is closed with wire but you don’t want to overheat your bees – they must be able to ventilate themselves.